- 01283 537123

 There are two kinds of company pension scheme, into which you and your employer may make contributions.
 A final salary scheme pays a retirement income related to the amount you are earning when you stop work, while a money purchase scheme instead reflects the amount invested and the underlying investment fund performance.
 In both cases, you will have access to tax free cash as well as to the actual pension.

 Falling markets have taken their toll on pension funds.
 Losing the effect of the compounding of investment growth - coupled with much lower annuity rates - has resulted in many final salary schemes losing value and as a consequence being underfunded.
 This has led to the decision to close them to new entrants, or even to offer alternative pension arrangements to existing members.
 As a consequence where companies now provide company pensions these are now almost entirely based on 'money purchase' arrangements, under which no guarantee of the eventual pension available is made.

 Those already in company pension schemes should be aware that the rate at which contributions can be made by the member is now limited to the greater of £3,600 and total UK relevant earnings, subject to scheme rules.
 Where your employer contributes on your behalf there is no earnings related limit, and only the annual limit applies.

 If you are not in a company scheme, you should make your own arrangements, since relying on the state pension is already unrealistic, and will become more so with each passing year.

 Investment in personal pensions is limited to the greater of £3,600 and the amount of your UK relevant earnings, but subject to the £40,000 annual allowance and any unused allowance from the previous three years in all years except the year in which you retire.

-Phillip will earn £55,000 in 2018/19.
+Phillip will earn £55,000 in 2019/20.
 He will invest £12,500 into his personal pension policy.
-He has no other income and claims only the standard personal allowance.
+He has no other income and is entitled to only the standard personal allowance.